 I am often asked “Do you think I need developmental editing?”
-Of course, as mentioned, in my opinion every book can be improved by developmental editing, but how much or how little is impossible to determine without first reading the full manuscript.
+Of course, as mentioned, in my opinion every book can be improved by developmental editing—even Stephen King and Brandon Sanderson have editors—but how much or how little is impossible to determine without first reading the full manuscript.

 To determine for yourself if your novel “needs” developmental editing, you first have to define what you mean by “need.”
 This can be determined by defining your goals for the novel: Is your plan to write a best-seller that will be bought by a major publisher?
 Is it to write a good story that entertains family and friends, primarily?
 Are you hoping for something in between, such as breaking into the midlist, either as an indie author or traditionally published author, and slowly building a solid fan base and gradual momentum toward eventual full-time authorhood?
 Or, perhaps, are you simply looking for expert advice on this novel to help you learn some skills to apply to others down the road that you’ll eventually publish?